 Sicily is buzzing with a rich and interesting history.
 When you travel with me on my food, wine and cooking tours to Sicily, I am also passionate about showing you the cultural highlights as well.
 Here is a snapshot of a couple of the very special places I love to visit in Sicily.

 The beautiful medieval town of Piazza Armerina is located south on a hill not far from the town of Enna in the heart of Sicily.
 Piazza Armerina, a UNESCO World Heritage Site was conquered by the Arabs in 861.
-The town has dark cobbled streets and Baroque monuments displayed amidst grand Norman and Gothic architecture and 17th century palazzos.
+The town has dark cobbled streets and Baroque monuments displayed amidst grand Norman and Gothic architecture and 17th-century palazzos.
 It was made world famous as a destination since the discovery of the Villa Romana del Casale one of the finest examples of Roman mosaics made by African craftsmen.

 Villa Romana del Casale

 The Villa Romana del Casale is one of the most luxurious of its kind.
 It is especially noteworthy for the richness and quality of the mosaics which decorate almost every room.
 They are the finest mosaics anywhere in the Roman world.
 We lunch at one of the local restaurants in the Piazza.
-Here we sample this areas specialties such as almond wine, cheese and meats.
+Here we sample this areas specialities such as almond wine, cheese and meats.
 Then we continue our bus tour to Caltagirone, one of the most lively Baroque towns in central Sicily.

 Caltagirone is known in Italy as “The city of Sicilian ceramics” due to its thousand-year-old tradition.
 The name itself – Caltagirone – derives from an Arabic word meaning the Castle or Fortress of the vases.
 Here you are free to wander through the many artisan workshops.
 Or do a spot of shopping or visit the Regional Museum of Ceramic.
 To work off lunch you may like to tackle the 142-step monumental Staircase of Santa Maria del Monte, built from 1608 in the old part of the town.
 The peculiarity is that each step is decorated with different hand-decorated ceramics.
 This is using styles and figures derived from the millennial tradition of pottery making.